Complementary and Alternative Therapies

 Scientific studies have found that some complementary and alternative medicines of therapies (CAMs) are effective, but many are unproven or ineffective.

 Some complementary or alternative therapies can be unsafe or cause harmful side effects.
-For example, the herb Feverfew can cause uterine contractions and possible miscarriage in pregnant women[i], and Vitamin C supplements are unsafe for people with haemochromatosis.
+For example, the herb Feverfew can cause uterine contractions and possible miscarriage in pregnant people[1], and Vitamin C supplements are unsafe for people with haemochromatosis.

 Some complementary therapies interact with conventional medicines, which can make your treatment less effective or harmful.
 For example: